What is Dialectical Behavior Therapy (DBT)

 The Dialectical Behavior Therapy (DBT) Skills Group meets for 90 minutes in a small group format.
 Four skills modules are taught and practiced.
 These include Mindfulness, Emotion Regulation, Distress Tolerance, and Interpersonal Effectiveness.
 The group leader is a Dialectical Behavior Therapy (DBT) therapist who will teach and model the skills.
 Clients will practice the skills in session, ask questions to clarify concepts, and will be given homework assignments that are relevant to their ability to regulate emotions and engage in goal congruent behaviors in order to build a satisfying life worth living.

-Relationship Issues, Anxiety Disorders, Eating Disorders, and Addiction
+Relationship Issues, Anxiety Disorders, Eating Disorders, and Substance misuse

 Dr. J. Ryan Fuller and Dr. Jennifer Musico lead DBT Skills Groups in Manhattan:

 380 Lexington Avenue, Suite 1619

 Find out if a Dialectical Behavior Therapy (DBT) Skills Group could help you.
 Contact us with any questions you may have.
 We will be happy to speak with you.

 Please complete the contact form and we will call or email you based on your preference or you can call (212) 551-1184 to find out more about our DBT groups or individual therapy with DBT skills.